Dopiaza

-Dopiaza (دوپیازه, दो प्याज़ा, meaning "two onions") is the name of two separate dishes, one in the Khorasan region and one in India.
-The dishes are typically meat-based curries that contain onions as a major ingredient.
+Dopiaza (دوپیازه, ڈوپیاسس, दो प्याज़ा, meaning "two onions") is a curry that contains onions as a major ingredient.
+It is recorded in Mughlai cuisine in the 16th century, and occurs in both Iranian and South Asian cuisine.
+It has become widespread in South Asia and in British Indian cuisine.

-History and etymology
+History

-Dopiaza (دوپیازه, दो प्याज़ा) was named for "two onions", since onions are used in two ways in the dish: boiled in the gravy, and raw or fried as a garnish.
+Dopiaza ("two onions" in Persian), is named for its use of onions in two ways in the dish: boiled in the gravy, and raw or fried as a garnish.
 The English word is borrowed partly from Urdu dopiyāza and partly from Persian dupiyāza, where du means "two" and piyāz means "onion".

-This dish originated in Khorasan (present-day Iran and Afghanistan).
-It was introduced to India by the Mughals (1526-1857).

-Iranian dopiazeh
+A legend tells that the fictional Mulla Do-Piyaza in the Mughal emperor Akbar's court in Delhi created the dish by accident by adding the onions to the dish twice.

+An actual recipe for dopiaza was however given by one of Akbar's real courtiers, Abul Fazl in a 16th-century text, the Ain-i-Akbari.
+It uses a ratio of two parts onions to ten of meat.
+The historian of food Lizzie Collingham comments that the recipe uses substantial quantities of spices (pepper, cardamom, cloves, coriander, cumin), implying Hindustani influence on the Mughlai dish.
+The dish was taken up in Anglo-Indian cuisine during the British Raj, and then brought back to Britain, appearing on the menu of Veeraswamy restaurant (founded in 1926), and later as a standard dish in British Indian restaurants.

+Dish

-Dopiazeh is a traditional dish from Shiraz in Iran, and it can be made with cubed or ground lamb or chicken, potatoes, and plenty of sliced onions.
+In Iran, dopiazeh can be made with cubed or ground lamb or chicken, potatoes, and plenty of sliced onions.
 A vegetarian version, Dopiazeh aloo is a potato and onion curry; it can be served with a salad, or used as a side dish.

-Indian dopiaza
+In India, dopiaza is associated with the city of Hyderabad.
 The Indian cook Madhur Jaffrey's do piaza flavours a shoulder of lamb with boiled onions, garlic, ginger, cinnamon, cardamom, cloves, coriander, and cumin, and some yoghurt.
 It is made spicy hot with cayenne pepper; some garam masala and fried onions are added at the end, cooked for a few minutes.

-Kairi ka do pyaza is a lamb curry with onions and unripe green mangoes.
-It is further flavoured with ginger, garlic, chili, turmeric, garam masala, and coriander.
-Do pyaza is said to be a Hyderabadi dish.

-British curry

-The BBC gives a recipe for a prawn dopiaza, using onions and spices much as Jaffrey does, but with the addition of honey and peas to the sauce.
+In Britain, the BBC gives a recipe for a prawn dopiaza, using onions and spices much as Jaffrey does, but with the addition of honey and peas to the sauce.
 Butter is used for frying the onions and prawns.